venkateshsundaram/state-jet/README.md

       <h1>Age: {age}</h1>
       <button
         onClick={() => {
-          counter.set(-5) //Age will be 0 eventhough it updated with negative value due to middleware logic }}>
+          counter.set(-5) // Age will be 0 eventhough it updated with negative value due to middleware logic }}>
           Set negative
       </button>